alexandra-sof/give-surprises/README.md

 - code structuring based on applicability, methods and classes
 - using uppcasting in order to work with different types of objects
 - the design and using of interfaces in working with different components
-- genericity

 ## Architecture
 ### Surprises
-There are 3 types of surprises, each type implementing the common interface ISurprise, which allows to "open" the surprise:
+There are three types of surprises, each type implementing the common interface ISurprise, which allows to "open" the surprise:
 - Fortune cookie message
 - Candies
 - Minion toy